1. What do I need to do to claim PPI?

-Example 3 – Where some or all of the redress is used to repay arrears on your credit account.
+Example 3 – Where all of the compensation is used to repay arrears and/or capital on your credit account.

-If you have arrears on your credit account then the lender can use the redress to pay those arrears before making payment to you.
-If you have been issued with a “default notice” and your account has been terminated then the lender can use the redress to pay towards your outstanding balance as in the table below.
-Let’s assume that the full amount of your loan (£700) is outstanding.
-Your redress of £1,000 will first be used to pay the balance and the remaining £300 will be paid as a cash benefit.
-However, because our fee is £240 (based on the total redress) your cash benefit will be £60.
+If you still owe money or have arrears on your credit account then the lender may use the compensation to pay the balance or any arrears before making payment to you.
+This means you may not receive any cash if the lender uses the compensation in this way.
+If you have been issued with a “default notice” and your account has been terminated then the lender may use the compensation to pay towards your outstanding balance as in the table below.
+Let’s assume that the full amount of your loan or arrears (£1,500) is outstanding.
+Your compensation of £1,500 will first be used to pay any arrears or balance, so you will not receive any cash benefit.
+You will still be liable for our Fee, however.

 |Remaining cash benefit||

-Can I claim back PPI if I am in a debt management plan, an IVA or have been made bankrupt?
+7. Can I claim if I am in a debt management plan, an IVA or have been made bankrupt?

-Well, you can take up the claim yourself directly with the adviser or insurance company, and ultimately the FOS, or use one of the many other claims management firms out there.
-By appointing Canary Claims you will be using an experienced and well established claims firm that will be working hard for you to get you the compensation you may be entitled to.
+You may make a complaint about the mis-selling of payment protection insurance directly to the advisor, broker or the bank who sold you the policy.
+You must do this in writing.
+If you are unhappy with the response, you may appeal to the Financial Ombudsman Service within 6 months of receiving the response.
+By appointing Canary Claims you will be using an experienced and well-established claims firm that will be working hard for you to get you the compensation you may be entitled to.

-We pride ourselves on the high level of customer service that we provide, but if you feel that we haven’t delivered then we want to hear from you.
-We have a full complaints handling procedure and if you’d like a copy of this just ask us or you can find it on our website.
+We pride ourselves on the high level of customer service that we provide, but if you feel that we haven’t delivered then we would like to hear from you.
+We have full complaints handling procedure and you will find a copy of this on the reverse of this page.

 You can change your mind within 14 days of signing the agreement.
 You should tell us you’ve changed your mind in one of the following ways:

-Canary Claims is a trading name of Claims Thru Us Limited which is regulated by the Claims Management Regulator in respect of regulated claims management activities.
-Our authorisation number is CRM2233 which can be checked on the website www.claimsregulation.gov.uk
+Claims Thru Us Limited is regulated by the Claims Management Regulator in respect of regulated claims management activities.
+Our authorization number is CRM2233 which can be checked on the website www.gov.uk/moj/cmr